-The Italian Diaspora Studies Summer Seminar™ is a three-week summer program that takes place at Roma Tre University from June 11 to 29, 2018.
+The Italian Diaspora Studies Summer Seminar™ is a three-week summer program that takes place at Roma Tre University.
 It is designed to introduce participants (doctoral students and professors) to cultural studies of the Italian Diaspora from a variety of academic perspectives and to foster development of individual projects responding to the materials covered in the series of seminars in literature, film, and the social sciences.
-All participants will engage in a special research project.
+All participants engage in a special research project.

 The Italian Diaspora Studies Summer Seminar is open to graduate students (doctorate; advanced MA students may be considered) and professors from colleges and universities worldwide.

-Cost of room, board (breakfast and lunch) and tuition (12 Roma Tre credit hours): $3,000.
+Cost of room, board (breakfast and lunch), and tuition (12 Roma Tre credit hours): $3,000.
 Air and ground travel are additional.
-Click here for the application form, and click here for more information on the program schedule and faculty.
+Click here for the application form and here for more information on the program schedule and faculty.

 Stay tuned to this page for information about the 2024 edition of IDSSS.